kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 The job controller tracks this metric in its event handlers.

-## Migrating Jobs with legacy tracking

-Once `JobTrackingWithFinalizers` graduates to stable, Jobs that start in a kubernetes version where `JobTrackingWithFinalizer` is disabled need to be migrated to the new tracking.
-This migration mechanism will be initially guarded by the feature gate `MigrateJobLegacyTracking`, starting in 1.26, enabled by default.

-When the feature gate `MigrateJobLegacyTracking` is enabled, the job controller migrates jobs with legacy tracking to tracking with finalizers as described
-below:

-If a Job doesn't have the annotation `batch.kubernetes.io/job-completion`, it means that the Job is not currently tracked with finalizers.
-The job controller starts the following migration process:
-1. Add the finalizer `batch.kubernetes.io/job-completion` to all pods with `.status.phase=(Pending/Running)`.
-2. Ignore pods with `.status.phase=(Complete/Failed)` that don't have the `batch.kubernetes.io/job-completion`.
-   They are considered to be already counted in `.status.(failed/succeeded)`.
-3. Add the annotation `batch.kubernetes.io/job-completion`.

-This might lead to extra pods being created, but this is acceptable because:

-- After the `JobTrackingWithFinalizers` feature was enabled for some time, the Job controller is already tracking most Jobs using finalizers.
-- For the remaining Jobs, the Job controller already accounted most of the finished Pods in the status.
-The controller might leave some finished Pods unaccounted, if they finish before the controller has a chance to add a finalizer.
-This situation is no worse than the legacy tracking were the controller doesn't account for Pods removed by garbage collection or other means.

 ### Test Plan

 [x] I/we understand the owners of the involved components may require updates to